P.L. Light Systems Blog: Are all LEDs created equally? Six things you should know before purchasing an LED system

 2. Maintenance and Longevity

 To maintain the optimal performance and lifetime of the LEDs, a luminaire should be designed to drive the LEDs below their maximum wattage.
-Unfortunately, many lighting manufacturers are “over driving” their LEDs in order to increase the light outputwithout increasing the cost of the luminaire.
-The problem with this approach, is that by increasing current, you are also increasing heat which accelerates the light degradation and spectral instability of the luminaires.
+Unfortunately, many lighting manufacturers are “overdriving” their LEDs to increase the light outputwithout increasing the cost of the luminaire.
+The problem with this approach is that by increasing current, you are also raising heat, which accelerates the light degradation and spectral instability of the lights.
 In many designs, the driver also sees a shortened life as it too is subjected to the increased heat of the LED array.

-Ambient temperatures at the top of a greenhouse can be very high and can also lead to a decrease in the efficiency and longevity of your luminaire, so be sure to ask questions about the overall thermal design and heat sinking of the luminaire when purchasing an LED system.
+Ambient temperatures at the top of a greenhouse can be very high and decrease the efficiency and longevity of your luminaire.
+Be sure to ask questions about the overall thermal design and heat sinking when purchasing an LED system.
 Some companies use water or fans to cool their LEDs, which on top of being more expensive to operate, can cause problems such as corrosion and biological growth build up causing increased failure rates.
 Companies such as P.L.
-Light Systems, use passive conduction in their LED luminaires to move heat away from the diodes and circuit boardsresulting in zero corrosion and higher efficiency.
-Excessive heat can also lead to catastrophic failure of the LEDs, in which case the entire luminaire will have to be replaced (unlike HID luminaires where you can simply replace a lamp).
-So working with a well-established company who’s products are designed to last, with local service and support, is a smarter long term investment than purchasing a cheap product from a new manufacturerwhich may need to be replaced every 1-2 years.
+Light Systems, use passive conduction in their LEDs to move heat away from the diodes and circuit boardsresulting in zero corrosion and higher efficiency.
+Excessive heat can also lead to catastrophic failure of the LEDs, in which case the entire light will have to be replaced (unlike HIDs where you can simply replace a lamp).
+So working with a well-established company whose products are designed to last with local service and support is a smarter long-term investment than purchasing a cheap product from a new manufacturer that may need to be replaced every 1-2 years.

 3. Energy costs

-LED luminaires use far less energy than traditional horticultural lighting, up to 43% less than an HPS luminairesmaking them an easy choice for growers who may be limited by power consumption or are looking to save money on energy costs.
-One thing to remember though, is that if you grow heat loving crop such as tomatoes or cannabis, you will need to add extra heat in the winter months to make up for the lack of radiant heat from the luminaires.
-This is because LEDs do not have the ability to produce radiant heat like HPS luminaires, and this can mean supplementing with extra heat from natural gas or electricity in the cold months.
+LEDs use far less energy than traditional horticultural lighting, up to 43% less than HPS luminaires.
+This makes them an easy choice for growers limited by power consumption or looking to save money on energy costs.
+One thing to remember though, is that if you grow heat-loving crops like tomatoes or cannabis, you will need to add extra heat in the winter months to make up for the lack of radiant heat from the luminaires.
+This is because LEDs cannot produce radiant heat like an HPS, thus requiring extra heat from natural gas or electricity in the cold months.

-Lighting with HPS luminaires offers the advantage of producing radiant heat which helps to offset the cost of heating the greenhouse, and can mean energy savings for cold climate growersIn addition, the plants benefit greatly from radiant heat since it directly affects leaf temperature.
+Lighting with HPS luminaires offers the advantage of producing radiant heat, helping offset the cost of heating the greenhouse.
+This can mean energy savings for cold climate growersIn addition, the plants benefit greatly from radiant heat since it directly affects leaf temperature.

-However, in cases where the crop requires cool temperatures, such a leafy greens or microgreens, LEDs might be better suited to their growing needs because they keep the crop cooler.
+However, in cases where the crop requires cool temperatures, such as leafy greens or microgreens, LEDs might be better suited because they keep the crop cooler.
 Ultimately, a grower should consider all the factors before deciding on one technology vs. another for their application.
-Given that LED luminaires typically cost up to 4 times as much as HID luminaires, it is critical that one weighs the initial incremental capex costs (including labour and any additional infrastructure like extra track or wiring) vs. the overall impact on annual energy consumption when calculating the ROI.
+Given that LEDs typically cost up to 4 times as much as HID luminaires, one must weigh the initial incremental capex costs (including labor and any additional infrastructure like extra track or wiring) vs. the overall impact on annual energy consumption when calculating the ROI.

-Another option that growers should consider is a hybrid installation (combination of LED & HID luminaires) which provides the flexibility to take advantage of the radiant heat from the HID lighting, but also to extend the supplemental lighting period longer into the spring by using the LED lights only when outside temperatures and daylight hours increase.
+Another option that growers should consider is a hybrid installation (combination of LED & HID luminaires).
+This method provides the flexibility to take advantage of the radiant heat from the HID lighting and extend the supplemental lighting period longer into the spring by using the LED lights only when outside temperatures and daylight hours increase.
 A hybrid system also reduces the initial capex and can allow a grower to further manage costs by maintaining their existing infrastructure.

 Lettuce grown under LED luminaires in greenhouse